 Students desiring to seek resolution or lodge a grievance are encouraged, but not required, to consult with the Accessibility and Disability Resources Coordinator (ADRC) as soon as concerns arise.
 The ADRC will attempt conflict resolution at the lowest level possible and move forward when necessary to the next appropriate level.
 If the dispute cannot be resolved by this informal procedure within (fourteen) 14 calendar days of the date on which the informal procedure was initiated, the student may then lodge a formal written grievance.

 B. Informal Resolution Procedure: If a student with a documented disability believes that they have not been provided with the services to which they are entitled, or believes for any other reason that they have been subjected to unlawful discrimination, the student should direct their complaint to the Accessibility and Disability Resources Coordinator (Coordinator).
-Through an informal process, the DSC will review the matter, allowing all interested parties an opportunity to submit relevant information, statements and documentation.
+Through an informal process, the Coordinator will review the matter, allowing all interested parties an opportunity to submit relevant information, statements and documentation.
 The Coordinator will attempt to reach an agreement through an informal mediation process.
 If an agreement is reached, a copy of the agreement shall be provided to the student and the involved University employee.
 The Coordinator will make a decision regarding the informal grievance within ten (10) working days of the meeting with the student and will notify the student of the decision.
 The Coordinator’s decision will be in writing and may be sent to the student by either email or U.S. Mail.